Paul2708/simple-commands/README.md

 # simple-commands
-Simple commands is a command framework for [Spigot](https://www.spigotmc.org).
+Simple commands is a command framework in Java.
 It's currently under heavy development, so stay tuned.

 ## Why is it called "simple"?
-Spigot features its own command framework by using the command design pattern.
-It's quite _simple_ to create own commands.
-But if you have mutliple commands with even more sub commands, there will be a lot of redundant and duplicated code.
-The intention behind the framework is to handle handle and check the arguments, so that the implementation of the command only features the actual logic.
+The intention behind the framework is to handle and check the arguments, so that the implementation of the command only features the actual logic.
+This will be achieved by using annotations and `CommandArgument`s.
+You are able to create custom `CommandArgument`s, that hold information about the argument type like usage, parsing and auto-completion.

+This will reduce redundant and duplicated code.

 ## Test-driven development
 This project is based on a test-driven development.